ktoso/scala-types-of-types/_includes/all.md

 OhMy.dynamicMethod("with", "some", 1337)
 ```

 So the signature of **applyDynamic** takes the method name and it's arguments.
 So obviously we'd have to access them by their order.
 Very nice for building up some strings etc. Our implementation will only print what we want to know about the method being called.
 Did it really get the values/method name we would exect?
-You can try it out (it's copy paste ready) in your Scala 2.10+ REPL - if you don't have one at hand: yeah, the output would be:
+The output would be:

 ```